cursorless-dev/vscode-parse-tree/README.md

 # Parse tree

 Exposes an api function that can be used to get a parse tree node for a given file location.

+## Usage

 Can be used as follows:

 ```ts
 const parseTreeExtension = vscode.extensions.getExtension("pokey.parse-tree");